surge-synthesizer/surge-synthesizer.github.io/surge-manual/Surge.md

 ## Effect algorithms

-SURGE has 8 effect units which each can run one of the 10 provided algorithms.
+**Surge** has 8 effect units which each can run one of the 10 provided algorithms.

 ### Delay

-The delay algorithm in SURGE is very versatile and can work well both as an echo/delay- and chorus-effect.
+The delay algorithm in **Surge** is very versatile and can work well both as an echo/delay- and chorus-effect.

 <span class="image">Illustration 20: Delay algorithm block